EngineerBetter/engineerbetter-hugo/content/blog/product-thinking.md

 Significance is the ultimate goal of a test.
 The worst situation that a doctor can be in is one where they run a test and the results are inconclusive.
 If the conditions of the test are not clear, variances have not been accounted for before starting, or the doctor is not sure what they are even testing for, any results that are returned are fairly useless to their ability to diagnose and treat their patient.

-Additionally, it's important to reiterate that the success of the test is determined by ensuring that regardless of the result, there is enough information to make informed decisions about what to do next.
+Additionally, it's important to reiterate that the success of the test is determined by ensuring that, regardless of the result, there is enough information to make informed decisions about what to do next.

 Some examples in practice include:

-* Features/programmes containing an specific hypothesis about what measurable impact they will have
+* Features/programmes containing a specific hypothesis about what measurable impact they will have
 * Mechanisms to measure and track metrics that will determine the success of hypotheses and determine if the outcome is valuable to the customer

 ### Customer empathy

 _Shared ownership of empathy for users in the team means increased accountability and lighter individual loads._

 Before your customer is a product, or a persona, or a user manual, or even a customer; they are a person.
-We in business often forget this, focusing more in codifying and extrapolating people to fit our business needs.
-The real value in product thinking comes from a readdressing of the balance of peoples' needs and business needs by listening much closer to the person speaking to us.
+We in business often forget this, focusing more on codifying and extrapolating people to fit our business needs.
+The real value in product thinking comes from a readdressing of the balance of peoples' needs and business needs by listening much more closely to the person speaking to us.
 Their lives, their situations, their wants, needs, desires, and fears.

-Product thinking aids in building this empathy for users and an emphasis should be placed on the importance of delivering value that is owned and understood by the entire team.
-This provides a sense of purpose and also an insight for the team into how their efforts directly impact the things they are producing, making for more commercially intelligent teams.
-Empowering teams to have the courage to ask why they're building and invest and take ownership in outcomes as opposed to outputs.
+Product thinking aids in building this empathy for users, and an emphasis should be placed on the importance of delivering value that is owned and understood by the entire team.
+This provides a sense of purpose and also an insight for the team into how their efforts directly impact the things they are producing; making for more commercially intelligent teams.
+The team should then feel more empowered to ask why they're building what they are, and to invest in, and take ownership of, outcomes as opposed to outputs.

 Increased empathy in teams can also work to increase the ability to show vulnerability earlier and more often.
 This means teams are able to ask the questions necessary to produce solid solutions.
 They can call out shortcomings so they can be addressed.
 Teams with emotionally robust environments are truly able to fail faster and do so without fear of blame or punishment.

-The most important thing is solving customer problems together and effectively adjusting their shared process as opposed to using hero moves that can lead to weak spots in how they deliver value.
+The most important thing is solving customer problems together and effectively adjusting their shared process, as opposed to using hero moves that can lead to weak spots in how they deliver value.

 Some examples in practice include:

 * Identifying and recording customer personas
 * Cross-discipline pairing, early and often, to ensure that customer needs are visible to practitioners
 * Increased feedback loops that run both horizontally and vertically within an organisation

 ## Why is product thinking important?